-If you have investment property or properties, chances are you might have had the term 1031 Exchange or a Like Kind Exchange.
+If you have investment property or properties, chances are you might have had the term 1031 Like Kind Exchange or a 1031 Exchange.
 Though the term actually refers to section 1031 of the Internal Revenue Service code, there is no reason to be nervous.
 The attorneys at Morris Law Firm are here to help you understand how this code can be to your benefit.

-People who own investment properties are most likely to seek a 1031 exchange.
+People who own investment properties are most likely to seek a 1031 Like Kind Exchange.
 If this is you, it is highly recommended that you have legal assistance to help you navigate the ins and outs of this process.

 A 1031 Like Kind Exchange may sound simple, but it can be very tricky.
 That’s where the attorneys at Morris Law Firm can help you.
 The property you are hoping to acquire may be owned by an investor who may not want your property.
 In these situations, the exchange may become a delayed or “third-party” exchange.
 In a third-party exchange, someone else takes care of the finances from the sale of your property and uses it to purchase the new property on your behalf.
 (But we’ll get more into that further down.)